alonzi/camp-songs/README.md

 ## To contribute a song
 1. fork the repo
 2. create a file for your song called [songname].md
 3. use template.md for the structure and fill in the details.
+(Use philosophy.md and teapot.md as a guide)
 4. send that pull request

 ## philosophy.md